-Form 496 - 24-hour Report: This form must be filed if an independent expenditure of \$1,000 or more is made of \$1,000 or more to support or oppose a single candidate or a single ballot measure during the 90 days prior to the local candidate's or measure's election, or on the date of the election.
+Form 496 - 24hHour/10-Day Report: This form must be filed if an independent expenditure of \$1,000 or more is made to support or oppose a single candidate or a single ballot measure during the 90 days prior to the local candidate's or measure's election, or on the date of the election.
 A separate report must be filed for each candidate or measure supported or opposed by fax, guaranteed overnight delivery, or personal delivery.
 Regular mail may not be used.
 Check with the local jurisdiction for electronic filing requirements.
 The report must be filed within 24 hours of making a late independent expenditure regardless of the day of the week.